 Let's begin with Ecological Zones:

 It all begins at the base of the mountain as we embark on our climb, allowing us to pass through lush rain-forests, proceeding through heath, moorland, alpine desert and finally entering the arctic zone.
 Climbers need to be prepared for the wide range of temperatures as we pass through all the different zones, especially the extreme cold on entering the arctic zone.
 Climbers also need to be aware that the forest sections can often be quite slippery, as moorland can get very wet due to poor weather conditions.
 Additionally, the final ascent through the arctic zone is almost entirely of scree and loose rock, so watch your step.
 Although this section can be tricky, there are no technical climbing skills needed.

 You’re in good hands:

-Once were on the mountain all you need to worry about is enjoying your experience and ascending to the roof of Africa; everything else will be taken care of by our incredibly experienced staff.
+Once we're on the mountain all you need to worry about is enjoying your experience and ascending to the roof of Africa; everything else will be taken care of by our incredibly experienced staff.
 You will have a fully licensed head guide, fully licensed assistant guides, experienced cook and hardworking porters.
 Food will be fresh, healthy and in abundance, making sure that you are getting the right nutrition and energy for your ascent of the mountain.
-All your needs will be catered for, as GoKo Travels promoise to give you the best experience possible on the mountain and provide you with memories you will never forget.
-We promoise to cut no corners and guaranteed a top quality service.
+All your needs will be catered for, as GoKo Travels promise to give you the best experience possible on the mountain and provide you with memories you will never forget.
+We promise to cut no corners and guaranteed a top-quality service.